01 of 05

-Traditionally in embroidery, stitches like satin stitch, long and short stitch, chain stitch and others are used to fill an area.
+Traditionally in embroidery, you would use stitches like satin stitch, long and short stitch, chain stitch and others to fill an area.
 They each have their own look and they do the job.
 But it's good to have options.

-Using appliqué is often much faster than stitching all of those stitches, however, it also... gives you a way to add different texture or pattern into your embroidery.
+Appliqué is often much faster than stitching all those stitches, but it also gives... you a way to add different texture or pattern to your embroidery.

-Choose an area of your pattern that you want to fill, and replace it with fabric.
-You can do just one portion of the design, or many of the spaces.
+All you have to do is choose an area of your pattern that you want to fill and replace it with fabric.
+You can do just one portion of the design or many of the spaces.
 Then add outline stitching to complete it!

 There are lots of ways to apply fabrics to your work, including needle turn and short-cut turned appliqué.
-These are especially good for embroidery that will be washed more often.
-But for the rest of your embroidery, here are two methods that I love.Continue to 2 of 5 below.
+These are especially good for embroidery that gets washed more often.
+But for the rest of your embroidery, here are two methods that work easily.Continue to 2 of 5 below.

 02 of 05